Journal of Gender-Based Violence

 How to maximise the impact of your article (PDF)

 What are we looking for?

 We are looking for papers which contribute to the field of Gender-Based Violence.
 This might include:

-- Academic articles based on research, or major reviews, which should be between 5000 and 7000 words long with up to 5 key words, classifications, and an abstract of up to 200 words.
+- Academic articles based on research, or major reviews, which should be between 5000 and 7000 words long (including references) with up to 5 key words, classifications, and an abstract of up to 200 words.
 Submissions should also include a key messages section which describes the key messages of the paper in 2-3 single sentence bullet points.
 Submissions should be anonymised (see instructions below) for double-blind peer review.
 Research articles should contribute to advances in knowledge, theory or methods.
 Authors should indicate if their article presents new empirical findings or is based on methodological innovation and should write in a style suitable for JGBV’s academic, NGO, activist, policy and practitioner audiences.

 - Policy and Practice papers should usually be between 2000 and 4000 words with up to 5 key words, classifications, and an abstract of up to 200 words.
 Submissions should also include a key messages section which describes the key messages of the paper in 2-3 single sentence bullet points.
 We recommend that you discuss with the editors prior to submission.
 These submissions will be reviewed by the editorial board.
 Policy and Practice papers should contribute to international sharing of ideas, expertise and experience between NGOs, social movement activists, policymakers, and academics.
 Contributors are encouraged to highlight innovative policy or practice at the local, national or international level.